itsjunetime/smserver/README.md

 - [x] Persistent settings
 - [x] Allow the server to run in the background for unlimited time
 - [x] Convenient Custom CSS Loading
-- [ ] Notifications on client whenever new messages arrive
+- [ ] Information on web page about battery life, wifi connection, etc
+- [ ] Access to camera roll

 ### Future plans
+- [ ] HTTPS
+- [ ] Websockets for instant communication
+- [ ] Notification when other party starts typing
 - [ ] Search through messages from browser
 - [ ] Start new conversations from browser

 ## Issues
 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here, or email me at contact@ianwelker.com.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.